moecherry99/AlexCherryFinalYearProject/README.md

 The single player aspect of the game is divided into an RPG style map and a mission that the player has to take on to save an NPC that is located there.

 ### Multiplayer
-A server is created with Unity using [1](#references) [https://www.photonengine.com/](Photon 2) (One laptop will host).
+A server is created with Unity using **[Photon 2](#references)** (One laptop will host).
 The players character gets duplicated and the second player can play with the main camera focused on their character.
 (This function is not working due to the deadline being during the COVID-19 pandemic of 2020.
 Access to another machine was prohibited and it was not able to be tested from a singular machine and proved difficult).

 ### Movement